saoirse-defi/milestone2-vanilla/README.md

 ###### Background Array

 This array is responsible for storing background image file names as strings.
-These will later be required during user customisation.
+This array will later be used to implement user customisation.

 ## Sound